What is Academic Advising?

 Who is my Academic Advisor?

-Students are assigned a Faculty Advisor and/or a Professional Academic Advisor.
-These assignments are based on various factors, such as whether a student is part of a specialized population or support program; the number of units the student has completed; and the student's declared major.
-Students may find their assigned advisor a few different ways:
+In most cases, undergraduate students are assigned both a Faculty Advisor and a Professional Academic Advisor throughout their studies.
+These assignments are based on various factors, such as whether you are part of a designated special program or population; the number of units you have completed; your declared major or concentration; and whether your academic program, department, or school has a designated Program Coordinator and/or Professional Academic Advisor.
+You may find your assigned academic advisor(s) a few different ways: